-U. T. System: Recommended Approval of Executive Committee Letters 95-14 Through 95-22 Via the Chancellor's Docket Process U. T. System: Recommended Approval of Executive Committee Letters 95-14 Through 95-22 Via the Chancellor's Docket Process.--

-At its meeting in December 1994, the Board authorized the approval/ratification of Executive Committee Letters via The University of Texas System Administration Docket effective with the May 1995 meeting of the Board.
-Therefore, Executive Committee Letters 95-14 through 95-22, which have been distributed since the May 1995 meeting of the Board and which have received the prior approval of the Executive Committee, appear in the U. T. System Administration Docket on Pages ECL 1 - 18 and will be approved/ratified on the agenda of the Business Affairs and Audit Committee as set out on Page BAAC - 3 of the Material Supporting the Agenda.
+U. T. System: Approval of Executive Committee Letters 95-14 Through 95-22 Via the Chancellor's Docket Process.-Chairman Rapoport reminded the Board that, at its meeting in December 1994, the Board authorized the approval/ratification of Executive Committee Letters via The University of Texas System Administration Docket effective with the May 1995 meeting of the Board.
+Consequently, Executive Committee Letters 95-14 through 95-22, which had been distributed since the May 1995 meeting of the Board and which had received the prior approval of the Executive Committee, appear in the U. T. System Administration Docket on Pages $ECL\ 1-18$ and will be considered for approval or ratification on the agenda of the Business Affairs and Audit Committee as set out on Page $\underline{16}$.